WHO-DT

-WHO-DT (channel 13) is a television station in Des Moines, Iowa, United States, affiliated with NBC and owned by Nexstar Media Group.
-The station's studios are located on Grand Avenue in downtown Des Moines, and its transmitter is located in Alleman, Iowa.
+WHO-DT (channel 13) is a television station in Des Moines, Iowa, United States, affiliated with NBC.
+It is owned by Nexstar Media Group, whose Tegna subsidiary owns ABC affiliate WOI-DT (channel 5) and CW station KCWI-TV (channel 23).
+WHO-DT's studios are located on Grand Avenue in downtown Des Moines, and its transmitter is located in Alleman, Iowa.

-Although WHO-DT's call letters sound like "who" if pronounced as a word, the station is never referred to in that manner; it is always mentioned on air as "W-H-O".